AndyD328/commerce-docs/user/pages/03.commerce2/08.checkout/05.custom-checkout-flow/docs.md

 We will learn how to create a custom checkout flow.

-Lets create a custom flow and we are going to use it for new orders.
+Let's create a custom flow and we are going to use it for new orders.

-Lets create a module that will do this.
+Let's create a module that will do this.

 If you are using [Drupal Console](https://drupalconsole.com/), then you can execute this command from docroot: